AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Discussion and Policy Implications

 The regime fork elevates $\beta$ from a model parameter to a policy variable.
 Unlike $\gamma$ (which depends on technological capability) or $\delta$ (which depends on the nature of work), $\beta$ is partially shaped by institutional choices: platform pricing, licensing, training access, and organizational culture.
 This makes the distributional consequences of AI partially subject to policy influence---a more actionable framing than ``AI will displace X\% of workers.''

 A natural question is whether $\beta$ could be \emph{negative}---whether AI might help low-skill coordinators disproportionately, leveling rather than amplifying skill differences.
 Empirical evidence supports this for \emph{production} tasks: \citet{brynjolfsson2025} find that generative AI narrows the performance gap between novice and expert customer service agents.
 But coordination tasks differ from production tasks in a critical respect.
 Production tasks are often codable---AI can provide expert-level scripts to novices.
 Coordination tasks require judgment under ambiguity: deciding what to delegate, monitoring heterogeneous outputs, resolving conflicts between workstreams.
 AI provides the \emph{capacity} to handle more coordination links, but the \emph{quality} of coordination decisions remains skill-dependent.
 The model restricts $\beta \geq 0$ because coordination complementarity (AI amplifies coordination skill) is more plausible than coordination substitution (AI replaces coordination judgment).
-If $\beta$ were negative, the model would predict active skill-leveling among managers---an even stronger version of the general-infrastructure case that would further compress inequality.
+If $\beta$ were negative, the mapping $s_i \mapsto s_i^\beta$ would invert the ranking: managers with lower raw skill would receive \emph{more} effective agent capital ($s_i^\beta > 1$ for $s_i < 1$ when $\beta < 0$).
+For managers with skills bounded away from zero, this would compress the span distribution relative to $\beta = 0$, producing a leveling effect.
+However, for $s_i$ near zero the power function $s_i^\beta$ diverges, so the distributional implications of $\beta < 0$ depend on the lower bound of the skill distribution---a complication the model avoids by restricting $\beta \geq 0$.

 Crucially, $\beta$ operates at every level of the organization, not only the managerial layer.
 A frontline worker who orchestrates AI agents to manage a complex workflow---coordinating multiple tools, monitoring outputs, integrating results---is exercising the same coordination function the model attributes to managers.
 The policy question is not only whether elite managers get better AI, but whether the coordination capability to \emph{use} AI effectively is broadly distributed or concentrated.
 When $\beta$ is low, coordination compression is accessible to everyone who can direct an agent; when $\beta$ is high, only those with the skill, training, or institutional permission to orchestrate complex agentic workflows capture the gains.